metaborg/metaborg.github.io/content/release/note/vnext.md

 ## Changes

+The guava library is no longer a direct dependency.
+It is still a transitive dependency through guice.

 The following dependencies were updated:

 - `com.google.guava:guava`: 26.0 -> 31.1
 - `com.google.guava:failureaccess`: -> 1.0.1.
 Added because guava needs it.